Embracing Failing Forward: A Path to Success

 How can you reframe a recent or past failure as a strategic failing forward?

-Feel free to share in the comments how this view on failing forward resonate with you?
-I'd love to hear your thoughts and experiences!
+I invite you to share in the comments how this view on failing forward resonates with you.
+I would love to hear your thoughts and experiences!